 Mind-blowing sex can be extremely hard to let go of when genuine love is added to the equation.

 I was in a relationship with a guy for almost a year.
-Several months into the relationship I realized he was not my forever.
-But, his skills in the bedroom kept me hooked to the point that I convinced myself that what he lacked in our relationship (and what I was looking for in a man) could be overlooked since he was incredible in bed.
+Several months into the relationship, I realized he was not my forever.
+But his skills in the bedroom kept me hooked to the point that I convinced myself that what he lacked in our relationship (and what I was looking for in a man) could be overlooked since he was incredible in bed.
 I was wrong.

-The longer we dated, the more he became comfortable—revealing his true self.
+The longer we dated, the more he became comfortable, revealing his true self.
 He lacked having a backbone when it came to important things in his life, and setting boundaries for himself became a difficult task.
 These qualities about him were unattractive.
 Also, his lack of ambition and confidence—except in the bedroom—made it harder and harder for me to justify continuing a relationship with him.

-Every time he would annoy or frustrate me I would remind myself how extremely confident he was when we were naked and he always rocked my sexual world.
+Every time he would annoy or frustrate me, I would remind myself how extremely confident he was when we were naked and he always rocked my sexual world.
 It was like he was Clark Kent and Superman—he was not someone I imagined being so amazing in bed since his normal life was so in shambles.
 This was surprising, but extremely hot.

 Here's the thing—if we are keeping it real—finding a great lover sometimes means we will give him a pass (or several) for his subpar role in our life because we are penis-whipped.

-When we are penis-whipped a guy can be talking gibberish for all we care.
+When we are penis-whipped, a guy can be talking gibberish for all we care.
 He might even frustrate us by the idiotic things he says and does.
-He might lack common sense, make us want to pull our hair out or scream to the top of our lungs by how ridiculous his actions are.
+He might lack common sense, make us want to pull our hair out or scream at the top of our lungs by how ridiculous his actions are.